Back to Blogs

 Professional-Grade Equipment

-A mobile automotive mechanic's service vehicle is essentially a rolling workshop.
-A well-equipped mobile unit typically includes:
+A mobile mechanic's van is a rolling workshop.
+A well-equipped truck usually carries:

 • OBD-II diagnostic scanner with manufacturer-specific software